Don’t be fooled…

 When someone’s life is falling apart as a result of substance abuse, it’s easy to tell that something is wrong.
 Legal problems, marital difficulties and financial issues are clear indicators of a substance abuse problem.
 The signs may not be as clear in a person who seemingly has everything together.
 Here’s what to look for:

 No matter what stage of addiction your loved one is in, there’s always hope.
-At Behavioral Health Centers, we work with addiction patients and their families to fight back against substance abuse and addiction.
+At Behavioral Health Centers, we work with high functioning addict patients and their family members to fight back against substance abuse and addiction.
 The earlier your friend, family member or coworker accepts treatment, the easier her journey to recovery will be.

-If you’d like to explore our rehab options and learn how we can help, we invite you to contact us today at 772-774-3872.
+If you’d like to explore our alcohol and drug rehab options and learn how we can help, we invite you to contact us today at 772-774-3872.